 The morning dawned sunny and clear along the Italian coast just north of Naples on this late spring Friday morning.
 Our squadron of F-15s had deployed from Soesterberg Air Base in the Netherlands to Grazzanise Air Base, about 25 kilometers northwest of Naples, for air combat exercises with and against NATO and US Navy forces in the Mediterranean.
-Our 32nd Fighter Squadron had possessed Eagles for a little over a year, had melded a very competent group of pilots and had early integration with the mighty Eagle, AIM-7 and AIM-9L all-aspect missiles, and were feeling ready for a large scale exercise.
+Our 32nd Fighter Squadron had possessed Eagles for a little over a year, and had integrated a very competent group of pilots well with the mighty Eagle, AIM-7 and AIM-9L all-aspect missiles, and were feeling ready for a large scale exercise.

 The first few days at Grazzanise had allowed us to get oriented to the local area, but today’s mission was the first one that was to fully involve us with the NATO forces, as we were tasked to provide fighter escort for a large NATO attack force, with a goal to find and engage a US Navy carrier task force somewhere in the Med.
 I was flying as #4 in the F-15 four-ship, with Rebel as my flight lead (#3).
 Our mission plan included air refueling north of Sicily, low-level escort of Spangdahlem F-4s, including Wild Weasels that would search for the carrier, and engagement with ANY US Navy (threat) aircraft.
 Intel noted that the French carrier Foch had been rumored to be in the area, but the French were not strictly part of the exercise.
 Since this was the early 80’s, we briefed that if any French aircraft wandered into the exercise area, they would be treated as - well - French (i.e. targets).